 - Suspending treatment of nAMD in cases of futility

 - Bilateral anti-VEGF treatment

 There is currently no clear consensus on how patients with neovascular age-related macular degeneration (nAMD) who respond poorly to anti-vascular endothelial growth factor (VEGF) therapy should be managed.
-Suboptimal responses to anti-VEGF may be a result of undertreatment or misdiagnosis of the underlying condition, as well as factors that may preclude continued treatment such as injection or drug-induced complications.
-The Vision Academy has developed an algorithm to help guide clinical decisions regarding switching or suspending anti-VEGF treatment in these cases.
+Suboptimal responses to anti-VEGF may be a result of undertreatment or misdiagnosis of the underlying condition, as well as factors that may preclude continued treatment such as injection or drug-related complications.

 In the first video below, Dr. David Wong describes the pressing need for expert guidance on switching or suspending treatment in patients with nAMD and suboptimal response to anti-VEGF.
 The second video presents a webinar in which Drs.
 David Wong and Monica Lövestam-Adrian debate the recommendations on suspending treatment in cases of futility.

 Coordinated care in diabetic eye disease

 The management of patients with diabetes is a multidisciplinary effort, yet there is often a lack of communication between healthcare professionals of differing disciplines, as well as between these healthcare professionals and their diabetic patients.
 This can lead to the suboptimal management of diabetic eye disease and poor outcomes for patients.

 Many patients present with bilateral disease that is treatable with anti-VEGF agents.
 The Vision Academy advocates bilateral treatment, defined as the simultaneous or consecutive administration of anti-VEGF treatment during the same patient visit.

 In the video below, Professor Ian Pearce describes how the Vision Academy Viewpoint provides guidance on the optimal management of patients with bilateral disease.